Just as the Day was Breaking

 What Is God Saying?

 The crucifixion is over.
-Christ was buried.
+Christ is buried.
 The chapter is closed.
-His disciples waited until the third out in the bottom of the ninth inning, and then, Peter, always the first to express his feelings, always the first to get moving, said, ‘I’m going fishing.
-That's my job and how better can I take my mind off this sad turn of events?’
-It was a failure there, too.
+His disciples waited until Peter, always the first to express his feelings and get moving, said, ‘I’m going fishing.
+That's my job, and how better can I take my mind off this sad turn of events?’
+They failed in that attempt as well.
 They toiled all night and caught nothing.
 Things were bad!
-As dawn brightened the sky to the East, the shoreline to the North became distinguishable from the water, and then what was that?
-A form, not a post, not a shadow, not a piece of driftwood but a form, a person, a person with a voice.
-It said, ‘Throw your net on the right side of the boat.’
+As dawn brightened, the shoreline became distinguishable from the water, and then what was that?
+A form, not a post, not a shadow, not a piece of driftwood, but a form, a person who said, ‘Throw your net on the right side of the boat.’
 John, who seldom spoke until he was sure, was the first to realize it.
 ‘Peter, it is the Lord!’
-After the long and frustrating night, Jesus was there, waiting on the beach.
-Glad reunion.
-Hope restored.
-Life is worth living again.
+After the long and frustrating night, Jesus was waiting on the beach.

 How Does This Apply To Us?

 We have all had sleepless nights.
 Fears are exaggerated.
 Problems mount up.
 Wakeful nights can be so long and so lonely.
-We know the problem.
-They knew it too.
-Their hope was at its lowest ebb and all their accustomed labor had proved useless.
-They found little comfort in their activity and no fish in their nets.
+Through the night, the disciples were at the lowest ebb of hope.
 But they found Jesus waiting on the beach at daybreak.
 He was already there.
-He had words that changed the fruitless night into a miracle of plenty.
-So He can deal with despondency and pointless labor in our lives.
-He can do it and He will.
-He is standing on the shore at daybreak.
 Trust in that through the night.
 ‘Weeping may tarry for the night, but joy comes with the morning’ (Ps.
 30:5).

 Pray With Me

-In the name of Him who gives us the dew-spangled freshness and the rain-washed fragrance of God's ‘Good morning.’
-Amen.
+In the name of him who gives us the morning, Amen.

 Moving On In The Life of Prayer

-Prayer is coming to Jesus in the assurance that He is waiting for us.
-He is waiting to bless us with encouragement and instruction as He did for those who worked all night in vain.
-Our prayer may be out of a trial when it is nighttime in our souls.
-Fear stalks like animated shadows.
-Discouragement weighs our spirits.
-Doubt surrounds us as an impenetrable fog.
+Prayer means coming to Jesus in the assurance that he is waiting for us.
+He is waiting to bless us with encouragement and instruction as he did for those who worked all night in vain.
+Our prayer may be out of a night when fear stalks like animated shadows, discouragement weighs our spirits, and doubt surrounds us like fog.
 Nevertheless, on the beach, Jesus is waiting.
-Whatever time it is, in prayer, the day is already breaking.
-With the coming of daybreak, Jesus is there.
-When Jesus is there, daybreak has already come.
-We can pray at any time.
-With the Lord, it is always the break of day.